 Proteins, Dairy and Fats

-Organic, Free-Range, Pasture-Raised and/or Grass Fed is best.
+All dairy should be organic, from grass-fed cows.
+All meat should be Pasture-Raised and/or Grass Fed is best.
+All fish should be wild-caught.
 A serving is 2-3 eggs or 3-5oz of protein.
 Slow oxidizers should eat 2-3 servings of protein per day and less fat.
 Fast Oxidizers should eat more fat and only 2 small servings of protein per day.

 Any natural game fowl